 When bytes, megabytes or seconds are selected SquaredUp will 'scale up' the label to MB, GB, minutes or hours as appropriate.
 When using the preconfigured options SquaredUp will also convert very small or large values which would normally be displayed as m, µ, k or M into the selected (or upscaled) metric.
 See Understanding the figures on Performance graphs

-When the metric label is changed to megabytes SquaredUp shows 5.56GB:
+When the metric label is changed to megabytes SquaredUp shows 1.67GB:

-Clicking on the Bar Top n graph takes you to the drilldown page, where the 5.69k figure is shown.
+Clicking on the Bar Top n graph takes you to the drilldown page, and when the time period is changes to show the same aggregation then the 1.71k avg figure is shown.
 This is because Performance drilldowns cannot be configured like tiles, so will continue to use m, µ, k or M. See Understanding the figures on Performance graphs.

 Why are all the values shown as zero ?